 Patek Philip‘s classic Calatrava line has just been updated for this year.
-Featuring a tried and tested automatic movement and a body of classic proportions, the new Patek Philippe Calatrava (Ref.
-5227) automatic watch looks emphatically modest, even in its precious rose gold body.
+Featuring a tried and true automatic movement and a body of classic proportions, the new self-winding Patek Philippe Calatrava (Ref.
+5227) looks emphatically modest, even in its precious 18-karat rose gold body.

 As usual (at least, when it comes to the inconspicuous Calatrava family), Patek Philip doesn’t even try to stun us with some high-tech complication, an unusual combination of precious materials or an extremely hard to accomplish decoration technique.

 Instead, the Swiss brand offers an explicitly simple watch with a plain, cream-toned dial, a set of three hands, and a small date window.
 However, thanks to its enormous experience in watchmaking business, the company somehow manages to combine the features in such a way that makes highly complicated tourbillons and diamonds-clad perpetual calendars from less established brands look like parvenus not worthy of a second glance.

 According to the brand’s press release, the watch is powered by the same Caliber 324 SC automatic movement that also animated their Patek Philippe Calatrava Officier (Ref.
 5153J) that was released four years ago and is still on sale (at least, in a number of online stores).

 Simple as truth, this in-house movement is brilliantly decorated and is equipped with a heavy 21-karat gold unidirectional oscillating weight.
 Accurate and reliable, the caliber still has a minor flaw that can drive insane a real perfectionist.
 You see, the calendar wheel may in some cases get slightly misaligned with the date aperture with a tiny portion of numerals hidden from view by its upper frame.
 While most people will probably not give a damn about the problem, for some it may become a real annoyance.
 So, beware of faulty calibers.